 Caring and community

-Through class meetings and sessions with Sky Kershner, director of the Kanawha Pastoral Counseling Center, students develop communication and interpersonal skills that support positive personal, academic and social relationships and inspire them to become compassionate and socially conscious citizens of our school, community and planet.
+Through class meetings, students develop communication and interpersonal skills that support positive personal, academic and social relationships and inspire them to become compassionate and socially conscious citizens of our school, community and planet.
 Students practice the Montessori peace philosophy through grace and courtesy in the classroom and public service and volunteerism.
 Learn more about our tradition of service on our Montessori Peace Philosophy and Community Engagement page.